NataliaMolinaR/NataliaMolinaR/README.md

 # Natalia Molina

 Hi there👋!
-My name is Natalia, I'm a Electric engineer and I'm from Venezuela.
+My name is Natalia, I'm a Electrical engineer and I'm from Venezuela.

 Thank's for checking my work!
 Happy to receive any feedback!